-There are approximately 4,500 1.5T MRI scanners and approximately 550 3T MRI scanners installed in hospitals throughout the United States.
+There are approximately 12,000 MRI scanners installed throughout the United States.
 MRI scanners are available in a number of different configurations and field strengths, which refers to the strength of the magnet used to create the magnetic field.
 Magnetic field strength is measured in Tesla, or T. The most common field strength for MRI scanners is 1.5T.
 Higher field strength scanners such as 3T MRI scanners are gaining commercial market adoption, offering faster scanner speeds and even higher resolution images than 1.5T MRI scanners.
+There are approximately 4,800 1.5T scanners and 900 3.0T scanners located within hospitals in the U.S. which potentially can be utilized for surgical procedures.